Guille-Rubio/despliegue_vercel/README.md

-# deployment vecel and puppeteer
+# Deployment of puppeteer in Vercel
 Deploy of a Node.js backend with Express using Puppeteer in Vercel.

-## In your local project

 1. Set production/development environments